-‘It’s time we asked’ is the title given to a project developed by ‘us brothers’ (Michael D. and Stephen D. Moberly, both combat infantry soldiers who served in Vietnam in 1969 and 1970 respectively.
+‘It’s time we asked’ is the title given to a project developed by ‘us brothers’, Michael D. and Stephen D. Moberly, both combat infantry soldiers who served in Vietnam in 1969 and 1970 respectively.
 Conceptually, the project evolved from far too many instances wherein we witnessed, i.e., heard parents, grandparents, wives, children, loved one’s, and friends of Vietnam War combat veterans, upon return to their ‘home of record’, utter the telling phrase ’he never talks about it’, to which, our consistent response is, and will always be, ‘did you ever ask’?

-We admit the actual percentage is unknown…but, suspect it is significant, that is, the number of Vietnam War combat veterans, who, upon returning home, received few genuine – sincere inquiries regarding their experiences.
-Anecdotally, we have identified common rationalizations justifications loved ones frequently applied insofar as exhibiting a reluctance to and/or lack of sufficient interest to engage a combat veteran and merely ask to one or a variant of the following, i.e.,
+We admit the actual percentage is unknown…but, suspect it is significant, that is, the number of Vietnam War combat veterans, who, upon returning home, received relatively few genuine – sincere inquiries regarding their experiences.
+Anecdotally, we have identified common rationalizations – justifications why loved ones frequently applied insofar as exhibiting a reluctance to and/or lack of sufficient interest to engage a combat veteran and merely ask to one or a variant of the following, i.e.,

-…we just assumed he didn’t want to talk about it because he hasn’t said anything yet…
+- I just assumed he didn’t want to talk about it because he hasn’t said anything about his experiences thus far.

-The ‘absence of inquiry’…generally, perhaps obviously, arose within familial circumstances and variously remain embedded in the common, but largely unrecognized impasse, i.e.,…
+The ‘absence of inquiry’…generally, and perhaps obviously, arose within familial circumstances as well, and, in some instances remain variously embedded as an unspoken impasses, e.g., why…

-…the other party (family member, loved one, etc.) may have elected not to ask about it!
+- the other party (family member, loved one, friend, etc.) may have elected not to ask!

-Too, the reception for returning Vietnam War veterans, on the whole, and, for a variety of reasons, aside from individual family treatments, was far less generous compared to veterans returning from generational wars that preceded and followed Vietnam.
-Us brothers hold no illusions, nor do we believe the ‘it’s time we ask’ project will manifest as an emotional – memory antidote to reconciling those circumstances of the past.
+Us brothers hold no illusions our ‘it’s time we ask’ initiative will ever manifest as an emotional – memory antidote to reconciling those circumstances of the past.
 Us brothers, do suspect, for some combat veterans, their indifferent ‘home coming’ treatment contributed to their inclination for silence and anonymity, i.e., ‘he never talks about it’, which was far too often interpreted as ‘he doesn’t want to talk about it’.

-So, for many Vietnam War veterans returning home, any muted – slighted reception remains confusing as does the still occasionally heard phrase, ‘but, the Vietnam War was different, it was unpopular’.
+So, for many Vietnam War veterans returning home, their muted reception remains dispiritedly confusing, as does the still occasionally heard phrase, ‘but, the Vietnam War was different, it was unpopular’.
 To the contrary, us brothers still can’t quite figure out what a ‘popular war’ is.

 Such inattention, however it was intended or rationalized at the time, especially by individuals one could legitimately presume to have had a personal interest and responsibility to ask, was routinely and in numerous instances remains variously translated by (Vietnam War) combat veterans particularly, as apathy, disrespect, or having succumbed to the ample anti-war rhetoric which was a consistent feature of the news, providing content to public – family discourse.